-BACKGROU JND 154 SECTION 1 Introduction 154 Section 1.1 What to do if you have a problem or concern 154 Section 1.2 What about the legal terms?
-154 SECTION 2 You can get help from government organizations that are not connected with us 155 Section 2.1 Where to get more information and personalized assistance 155 SECTION 3 To deal with your problem, which process should you use?
-155 Section 3.1 Should you use the process for coverage decisions and appeals?
+SECTION 1 Introduction 157 Section 1.1 What to do if you have a problem or concern Section 1.2 What about the legal terms?
+SECTION 2 You can get help from government organizations that are not connected with us158 Section 2.1 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
+158 Section 3.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
-155 COVERAGE DECISIONS AND APPEALS 156 SECTION 4 A guide to the basics of coverage decisions and appeals 156 Section 4.1 Asking for coverage decisions and making appeals: the big picture 156 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
-158 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal 159 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost your care of Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan t authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done 167 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
-170
+COVERAGE D ECISIONS AND APPEALS159 SECTION 4 A guide to the basics of coverage decisions and appeals 159 Section 4.1 Asking for coverage decisions and making appeals: the big picture 159 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
+161 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal162 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
+SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal173 Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug